MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/as-android/other/android-get-started-with-xsapi.md

 ---
-title: Get started with the Xbox Live APIs on Android
+title: Getting started with the Xbox Live APIs on Android
+description: Adding and compiling the Xbox Live APIs source in an Android project.
+kindex: Getting started with the Xbox Live APIs on Android
+kindex: Android, Xbox Live
+ms.topic: conceptual
 author: KevinAsgari
-description: Adding and compiling the Xbox Live APIs source in an Android project. ms.author: kevinasg ms.date: 09/21/2018 ms.topic: article
+ms.author: kevinasg
-keywords: xbox live, xbox, games, android ms.localizationpriority: medium
+ms.localizationpriority: medium
+ms.date: 09/21/2018
 ---

-# Get started with Xbox Live APIs on Android
+# Getting started with Xbox Live APIs on Android

 To use the Xbox Live APIs with an Android game, you can use the pre-compiled binaries, or include the Xbox Live API source in your project and build it.